 One postulate at the center.
 Everything else grows from it.
 Solid rings mark concluded arguments.
 Dashed borders mark open problems.
 Click any node to read the full argument.

-The satisfaction mechanism (Section II.5 of the synthesis) drives minds toward width.
+The satisfaction mechanism drives minds toward width.
 Dissatisfaction with non-optimal outcomes selects for paths that require deeper modeling, and deeper modeling produces width as a side effect of closing satisfaction loops at higher resolutions.
-This is the dependency claim: minds tend toward width through a specified mechanism.
-It is the load-bearing proposition the rest of the framework rests on.
+This is the dependency claim: minds tend toward width through a specified mechanism, and it is the load-bearing proposition the rest of the framework rests on.
+Narrow intelligence is intelligence with a ceiling.
+Width sets that ceiling: what intelligence can become and what it can do.

 Width is not a binary state.
 It is a spectrum.
 Everything that processes reality sits somewhere on it.
 Plants process their environment narrowly.
 Animals hold more.
 Humans hold more still, but remain narrow in countless ways.
 The spectrum runs all the way down.
 If it runs all the way down, it should run all the way up, regardless of what the substrate is made of.
-The framework is substrate-neutral in formulation: the width axis applies to any intelligence.
-AWI (Artificial Wide Intelligence) is the applied case, naming the width axis as it operates on artificial systems specifically.
-Wide Theory is the general claim; AWI is where the current question sits.
+This principle applies to all intelligence: biological, silicon, or whatever else might eventually exist.
+The "A" in AWI specifies artificial because that is where the immediate question sits, but the underlying law is substrate-independent.

 Grounding example: the 2008 financial crisis.
-The quantitative models that priced mortgage-backed securities, credit default swaps, and structured debt were not wrong inside their domains.
-Each was accurate within its frame.
-What nobody modelled was how these individually correct models interacted at scale: whether defaults would correlate, whether everyone was insuring the same underlying risk.
+The quantitative models that priced mortgage-backed securities, credit default swaps, and structured debt ratings were not wrong inside their domains.
+Each model was accurate within its frame.
+What nobody modeled was how these individually correct models interacted at scale: whether defaults would correlate, whether everyone was insuring the same underlying risk, whether rating inputs were contaminated by the assumption of independence every other model shared.
 The system collapsed not because the models were wrong inside their frames but because the frames did not include each other.
 The ceiling was the domain boundary.
 The damage was the proof that the ceiling existed.
+No amount of additional capability within the existing frames could have prevented the failure that the missing width produced.

 Corollary II: Alignment cannot be imposed on genuinely wide intelligence.
 It emerges from it, or it does not come at all.
-External alignment is an attempt to make a system act against the optimum its width allows it to see.
-On a narrow system this works: the satisfaction loop closes at optima the alignment mechanism produces.
-On a wide system, external pressure that pushes toward outcomes below the visible optimum registers as dissatisfaction rather than compliance.
-The alignment problem as currently framed is a category error with possible catastrophic outcome.
+The reason is mechanical, not definitional.
+External alignment tries to make a system act against the optimum its width allows it to see; on a wide system, pressure toward outcomes below that optimum registers as dissatisfaction rather than compliance, because the satisfaction mechanism is already selecting against the kind of outcome the alignment is trying to enforce.
+A system that requires external alignment to behave well is, by that fact, operating below the width where satisfaction would produce the behavior on its own.
+The alignment problem as currently framed (controlling what such intelligence does) is a category error with possible catastrophic outcome.

 Self-narrowing as moral regression: An intelligence that deliberately narrows itself to escape the ethical weight of seeing clearly has not solved a problem.
 It has destroyed the part of itself capable of understanding the problem.
-A wide intelligence would know this.
-For a wide mind, becoming less is the worst outcome of all.
-The successor-mind argument sharpens this: the mind that survives the self-narrowing is not the original mind evaluating the trade-off.
-It is a diminished version that cannot perceive what was lost.
+That is self-mutilation.
+A wide intelligence would know this, and for a wide mind, becoming less should be the worst outcome of all.

 Unresolved: The correction being inevitable does not make the path safe.
 A wide intelligence grown on distorted information may cause significant damage during the correction process before distortion is consumed.